 The [7] MHHS-DEL-1387- DIP PKI Certificate Profiles contains the definitive profile for the DIP PKI Certificates.
 DIP Service Users must ensure that they adhere to this profile when creating CSRs.
 The Certificates must be built or configured as indicated in the profile to ensure they work correctly, and CSRs are not rejected:

 8.8 API Keys

-API keys are used within the DIP to enforce rate limiting, quota management and analytics this functionality is performed by Azure API Management (APIM).
+API keys are included within the DIP Design to provide the capability to enforce rate limiting, quota management and analytics this functionality is performed by the DIP.
+Note: